CamilleDom/Repertory_Project_L2/READ_ME.txt

 Welcome to DIARY MANAGEMENT L2 Algorithmic Project

+Link to git with the project : https://github.com/CamilleDom/Project-L2-Algo.git

-To be able to run this program please first make sure to have all files you're supposed to have 13 files:
+To be able to run this program please first make sure to have all files you're supposed to have 14 files:
 - CMakeLists.txt
+- main.c ( contain main program)
-- Display.c & Display.h
+- Display.c & Display.h (display features and functions)
-- fichier.c & fichier.h
+- fichier.c & fichier.h (functions of part 1&2)
-- Fonction.c & Fonction.h
+- Fonction.c & Fonction.h (functions of part 3)
-- timer.c & timer.h
+- timer.c & timer.h (timer module)
-- f.txt
+- f.txt (file with all the name for the contacts)
-- Classic.txt
-- Level.txt
+- Classic.txt ( file with the value of the classic search for the complexity)
+- Level.txt (file with the value of the level search for the complexity)
-- READ_ME.txt
+- READ_ME.txt (where you are actually :3)

 to be able to fully run this program you will need to change in the program the paths of the files used during the program's running.